synthread/Klippventurer/README.md

 # Part 2 - Prepare The Pi 🪛

 Step 0: Download the latest Raspberry Pi Imager from https://www.raspberrypi.com/software/ Under "Raspberry Pi Device" select "Raspberry Pi Zero 2 W".
-For Operating System, go to "Raspberry Pi OS (other)" and select "Raspberry Pi OS (32-bit) Lite", choose your SD card, then hit next.
+For Operating System, go to "Raspberry Pi OS (other)" and select "Raspberry Pi OS (Legacy, 32-bit) Lite", choose your SD card, then hit next.
 Click "Edit Settings" Set your username and password, select your Wireless LAN country, and set your locale.
 Under "Services" enable SSH and select "Use password authentication" (unless you know what you're doing).
-Save, then click "Yes".
+Save, then click "Yes" and "Yes" again when it asks if you're sure you want to continue.
 Once done writing the SD, remove it and insert it into the Pi.

 Step 1: If you removed the mainboard to solder your wires, reinstall it now, but leave out the 2 screws closest to the power socket.
 If you left the board in, go ahead and remove those 2 screws now.
 Place your Pi mounting bracket on the mainboard with the two legs aligned with the holes in the mainboard.
 Insert the two mainboard screws through the bracket and mainboard to secure them both.
 Using the 4 M2.5 screws, secure the Pi to the mounting bracket.